gemoc/ICSA2017Tutorial/readme.md

 ### 2.3 Completing the dynamic semantics

 ⛔ For temporal constraints, we provide an implementation of the FSM dynamic semantics.
 We suggest, to restart from the FSM version in the [folder 2.3](https://github.com/gemoc/ICSA2017Tutorial/tree/master/code/2.3).
-Prior to that, delete all projects from your workspace.
+Prior to that, delete all projects from your workspace (or switch to another workspace).

 The operational semantics of FSM are defined in the file tfsmAspects.xtend of project org.gemoc.sample.legacyfsm.fsm.k3dsa.
-This file which employs Kermeta and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models and its contents is woven into the metamodel of your executable DSL (i.e., XSFSM, not FSM!).
+This file which employs [Kermeta](http://www.kermeta.org) and the [Interpreter Design Pattern](https://en.wikipedia.org/wiki/Interpreter_pattern) to describe the dynamic behavior of FM models and its contents is woven into the metamodel of your executable DSL (i.e., XSFSM, not FSM!).
 In this file, you have aspects for all classes of your metamodel.
 Some of these aspects use annotations to define execution functions or entry points.

 **Execution Functions**

 The Execution Functions define how the Execution Data evolve during the execution of the model.
 Execution Functions can be implemented by defining the body of a method.
-These methods must be annotated with the **@Part** annotation.
-Whenever a method with an @Part annotation returns, the changes in the model will be applied (via a transaction) to the resource.
+These methods must be annotated with the **@Step** annotation.
+Whenever a method with an @Step annotation returns, the changes in the model will be applied (via a transaction) to the resource.
 This means that the changes will be visible from an animator.
-K3 supports nested @Part annotation calls so that changes in the model will be applied when entering and leaving methods having these annotations.
+K3 supports nested @Step annotation calls so that changes in the model will be applied when entering and leaving methods having these annotations.

 **Entry Points**

 The GEMOC sequential engines uses methods annotated with **@Main** as entry points to model execution.
-This annotation must be placed on operations applicable to the root model element.
+This annotation must be placed on operations applicable to model elements considered as the model starting point (Often the root model element).

 We left two methods unimplemented with "TODO".
 Try to implement these two methods.